NoelM/noelm.github.io/content/posts/zig_threading/index.md

 #### Initialize and Fill Queues

-It is pretty easy to set up a thread-safe queue.
-First of all, initialize it.
+Setting up a thread-safe queue is pretty easy.
+First, initialize it.
 Then, allocate nodes with the previously defined thread-safe allocator.

 ```zig